-Mitigation Measure 3.4-11 Foothill Yellow-Legged Frog Impacts - Construction
+3.4-11 Foothill Yellow-Legged Frog Impacts - Construction

-Work within 100 feet of any wetted stream feature or associated riparian area where foothill yellowlegged frog (FYLF) has been documented shall occur during the dry months (July 1 through October 31) as possible.
+Work within 100 feet of any wetted stream feature or associated riparian area where foothill yellow-legged frog (FYLF) has been documented shall occur during the dry months (July 1 through October 31) as possible.
 Timing shall also occur outside of the FYLF breeding season (March 1 to June 30) to the extent possible.
-If work must occur between October 31 and June 30, a monitor shall be present, or FYLF shall be excluded from active work areas by an exclusionary fence that is at least 24 inches tall and has a no-climb barrier installed along the top.
-Prior to commencement of work, a qualified biologist will inspect the fence and work area to ensure proper installation and clearance of FYLF.

-Pre-construction surveys for FYLF within any wetted stream feature near a work area shall be conducted by a qualified biologist within 5 days of the onset of construction activities.
-Surveys shall cover between left and right bankfull at least 500 feet upstream and 500 feet downstream of the work area for presence of all life stages.
-Surveys shall extend up to 30 feet above bankfull within 100 feet of work areas when suitable, accessible habitat is present.
+Pre-construction surveys for FYLF within any wetted stream feature near a work area shall be conducted by a qualified biologist at least 14 days prior to the onset of construction activities.
+Surveys shall cover at least 500 feet upstream and 500 feet downstream of the work area for presence of all life stages.
 Surveys shall be conducted during the day and under optimal conditions for detecting FYLF.
 Additional pre-construction surveys may be required as determined by the qualified biologist.
 If FYLF are detected, measures to avoid the species shall be implemented.
 Such measures may include, but are not limited to, a protective no-work buffer, exclusion fencing, monitoring, and/or coordination with CDFW.
-These measures shall be implemented in the following manner: